astorije/cryptic/README.md

 ### Setting up a custom size for the system partition

 By default, the script creates a system partition of 20G.
-You can manually set a size as an argument, such as `./cryptic.sh 15G`.
+You can manually set a size as an argument, such as `. cryptic.sh 15G`.

 The argument has to be a numeric value followed by a unit (freely adapted from [`lvmresize` documentation][3]).
 Available units are: